Mehdierli/ProgrammingNotes/Angular.md

 * running the project.

 ## What is dependency injection and how does Angular incorporate dependency injection into its framework?
+* Dependency injection (DI) lets you keep your component classes clean and efficient.
+They don't fetch data from the server, validate user input, or log directly to the console; they delegate such tasks to services.
 * Dependency injection is an important application design pattern.
 Angular have its framework to increase the efficiency and modularity.
 * Dependencies are services or objects that the class need to perform its function.
 * The DI framework lets you supply data to a component from an injectable service class, defined in its own file.